DBJDBJ/dbj.cond/man.md

 ```

 ### Secondary comparator
-Is used internaly by the primary one.
-It is also possible to assign it.
+Is used internaly by the primary one for 'drillin down' into the properties of complex objects to compare.
+As above it is also possible to change it.
 Above we have made a powerfull combination
-of the two as an example.
-If secondary comparator is not used the standard one will be used.
+of the dbj 'lookup' and 'fast-deep-equal' as an example.
+If secondary comparator is not used the standard one is.
+Thus reverting to so called 'shallow' comparisons.

-By exposing the secondary operator we have allowed users to fine tune the power of dbj.cond, and the power of complex comparators.
+By exposing the secondary operator we have allowed users to fine tune the power of dbj.cond, and the usage of deep comparators.
 In the last example we have assembled together: dbj.compare.lookup and 'deep-equal'
 so that we can execute deep comparisons of arrays and their elements, objects and a such.